MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-CSA-Star-Certification.md

 **Where can I view the CSA STAR Certification for Microsoft cloud services?**

-You can download the [CSA STAR Certification](https://aka.ms/csastar-certification) for Azure, which also covers Intune and Power BI, from the CSA Registry.
+You can view the [CSA STAR Certification](https://aka.ms/csastar-certification) for Azure, which also covers Dynamics 365, Intune and, Power BI from the CSA Registry.

 **What maturity level did Microsoft cloud services achieve?**